 Old Town Albuquerque is the birthplace of the city, founded in 1706 by a procession of Spanish settlers from Bernalillo, the older village to the north.
-Its compact area and narrow streets allow the imagination to envision the original settlement, and the blend of residents, businesses, San Felipe de Neri Church and the school keep the feeling of a small close-knit community.
+Its compact area and narrow streets allow the imagination to envision the original settlement, and the blend of residents, businesses, San Felipe de Neri Church, and the school keeps the feeling of a small close-knit community.

 The church has always been an important part of our community.
 The location of the original church was a bit farther west from its present location, and after a number of fires and floods which destroyed the building on that site, the present-day church was built on the north side of Old Town Plaza in 1793.
 Mass is still held daily, and some masses are conducted in Spanish as well as in English.